lumoumou123/DSassignment2/README.md

 ### Status Update Mailer
 The same S3 event also triggers an email notification via another Lambda function (`mailer.ts`).
 This function sends an email to notify stakeholders about the new image upload.

+### Status Updating
+The Status Update feature uses the following workflow:
+1. Moderators submit decisions via CLI or testing tool
+2. Messages are published to SNS with message attributes for filtering
+3. A dedicated SQS queue receives status update messages
+4. The updateStatus Lambda processes these messages and updates DynamoDB
+5. A notification is sent to the photographer via email

 ## Technology Stack